-To preannounce or not to preannounce: Surely that is the question that stumps many management teams during the quarterly earnings cycle.
+To preannounce earnings or not to preannounce: Surely that is the question that stumps many management teams during the quarterly earnings cycle.

 There are several reasons for a company to preannounce its financial results — that is, provide the Street with a preliminary, high-level understanding of what the company’s quarterly performance will be.
 Typically, a preannouncement is made in the weeks preceding the full earnings release and conference call.
 Management also may decide to update investors with preliminary results ahead of investor days, investment conferences and major acquisitions, so that it may speak about the most current financials and not violate Regulation Fair Disclosure.